Fast Parallel Hypertree Decompositions in Logarithmic Recursion Depth: Introduction

-Interestingly, in~\cite{DBLP:conf/ijcai/GottlobOP20}, a parallel algorithm \balgo for a slightly more general problem -- the computation of generalised hypertree decompositions (GHDs)~\cite{DBLP:journals/jacm/GottlobMS09} -- is proposed.
-In HDs, the so-called \emph{special condition} enforces certain constraints on the parent/child nodes in the decomposition tree and the tree must therefore be treated as rooted.
+Interestingly, in~\cite{DBLP:conf/ijcai/GottlobOP20}, a parallel algorithm \balgo is proposed for a slightly more general problem of computing \emph{generalised} hypertree decompositions (GHDs)~\cite{DBLP:journals/jacm/GottlobMS09}.
+In HDs, the so-called \emph{special condition} enforces certain constraints on the parent/ child nodes in the decomposition tree and the tree must therefore be treated as rooted.
 Crucially, this constraint is no longer enforced in GHDs and it is therefore also no longer necessary to consider the decomposition tree to be rooted.
-This additional degree of freedom is a key factor in the design of \balgo where it ultimately allows for simple reassembly of individual decompositions of subproblems into a GHD of the full query.
-However, this freedom comes at a significant additional computational cost as the corresponding decision problem for computing GHDs is \np-hard even for constant width 2~\cite{JACMForthcoming} (i.e., it is not even in \xp in the parameterised setting).
+This additional degree of freedom is a key factor in the design of \balgo, where it ultimately allows for simple reassembly of individual decompositions of subproblems into a GHD of the full hypergraph.
+However, this freedom comes at a significant additional computational cost as the corresponding decision problem for computing GHDs is \np-hard even for constant width 2~\cite{JACMForthcoming,DBLP:journals/jacm/GottlobMS09} (i.e., it is not even in \xp in the parametrised setting).
 In practice, this leads to an additional exponential factor in the algorithms' complexity in contrast to the complexity of algorithms for computing HDs.
-In summary, current approaches either are not susceptible to effective parallelisation or compute GHDs and therefore potentially cause exponential additional cost.
+In summary, current approaches either are not amenable to effective parallelisation or compute GHDs and therefore potentially cause exponential additional cost.
 The goal of this paper is to bridge this gap and develop a parallel algorithm for computing hypertree decompositions.